 Do you agree?
 In my mind, this Clasico will only have a real bearing on the title race if Barcelona win.

 If that happens, the gap will increase to 11 points and that is a huge difference, especially if you consider that both Barcelona and Real usually win a large portion of their matches.
-Read the rest of this entry »
+FULL POST

 As a Brit who followed this year’s Ryder Cup every step of the way – I take immense pride in the European team’s come-from-behind victory.
 It was a fantastic achievement, but did Jose Maria’s Olazabal’s men win it or did the U.S. blow it?